floragunncom/search-guard-docs/_content/_docs_signals/triggers_timezones.md

 }
 ```

 A timezone ID can be either something like "Europe/Berlin" or "UTC+01:00".
-For details on timezoine IDs, refer to the [JavaDocs on timezones](https://docs.oracle.com/javase/8/docs/api/java/time/ZoneId.html).
+For details on timezone IDs, refer to the [JavaDocs on timezones](https://docs.oracle.com/javase/8/docs/api/java/time/ZoneId.html).